MariahSJones/ENG_EC_601/Phase2/README.md

 ### `analyzer_nlp.py`

 This program searches through tweets for up to the past 7 days for a specified number of results about a particular hashtag, and returns sentiment scores for them.
 For this example I chose #Salem, a date/time range of 2022-10-10T00:00:00Z to 2022-10-16T00:00:00Z, and a maximum of 10 results.
 When the program is run it firsts checks to see if the file exists and is readable, and alerts the user if it is or not.
-In this case it was so it says "The file exists, and is readable!" before running through the program.
+In this case it was, so it says "The file exists, and is readable!" before running through the program.

 The analyzer uses some of the APIs in phase 1 of the project, most notably the hashtags.py for the ability to search by hashtag, and the movie_nlp for analyzing the sentiment of the tweets.